mirefek/SokoDLex/README.md

 ![Example5](images/example5.png)

 Random play refuses to continue because it doesn't want to repeat a state which is already in the undo history.
-So let's just backtrack from the state with the 's' key, and run 'p' again.
+So let's just backtrack from the state with the 's' key, and run 'd' again.
 Finally, the level is solved.

 ![Example6](images/example6.png)